pingerino/eurosys18/README.md

 seL4 images can be found in the ./images folder.

+#### seL4 rump

+    source ./scripts/init-all.sh
+    make <CONFIG>
+    # Run only this following command in docker.
+    make -j

 #### BMK

     make hw_redis_x64

 The BMK image can be found: `build2/bmk/redis/redis.bin`

+Depending on the hardware used, different interrupt numbers may be required than what is initialiased.
+See [here](https://www.mail-archive.com/rumpkernel-users@freelists.org/msg01575.html) or ask on our mailing list if you have this problem.

 ### Running the code